dunnjacoba/jargon-simplified/README.md

 ## Definitions:

+- **CRM**: "Customer relationship management" 'is a technology for managing all your company’s relationships and interactions with customers and potential customers.
+The goal is simple: Improve business relationships to grow your business.
+A CRM system helps companies stay connected to customers, streamline processes, and improve profitability. -Salesforce.com'

 - **LGTM**: "Looks good to me" is commonly used when reviewing a pull request (**PR**) to siginfy that the changes proposed are okay and that the author of the comment approves.

 - **PR**: "pull request" is an **Issue** that is raised with proposed changes.
 These can be anything from corrections to typos to additional features the application did not have before.